- 1.75 cups All-Purpose, Unbleached Flour

 - 2 ounces Dark Chocolate

-A fall spice pumpkin and chocolate swirl coffee cake!
+A fall spice pumpkin and chocolate coffee cake with a pretty marble swirl!

 Coffee cake is the perfect treat for a cozy fall day.